kaste/SublimeLinter-addon-black-for-flake/README.md

 The plugin will auto configure flake8 and mute all warnings black can actually fix.

-It does this _iff_ a given view is configured with `"sublack.black_on_save": true` or `"SublimeLinter-addon-black-for-flake.enable": true`.
+It does this _if_ a given view is configured with `"sublack.black_on_save": true` or `"SublimeLinter-addon-black-for-flake.enable": true`.
 Usually you set such a key in the 'settings' section of your project file.
 Like so:

 ```json
 {